jmcoimbra/jmcoimbra/README.md

 ### Hi there 👋

+🔭 I’m currently working on moving https://jmcoimbra.eng.br/ to GitHub Pages and Jekyll.

+📫 How to reach me: https://www.linkedin.com/in/jmcoimbra/.
+More options described on https://jmcoimbra.eng.br/!

+⚡ Fun fact: people call me Jubs /dʒu:bs/ (and I know that phonetical dictionary)

 <!--
 **jmcoimbra/jmcoimbra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.